reedeth/charter-practice/charter.md

 * To be accountable for our own work, and acknowledge the work of others;
 * To present ourselves and our work mindfully and compassionately;

-In our determinations to fulfill these resolutions, “shortcomings” will be viewed not as failure but rather as a bettering challenge.
+In our determinations to fulfill these resolutions, "shortcomings" will be viewed not as failure but rather as a bettering challenge.